natelac/xenobot/README.md

     - If people are voting keep and remove, weight how much longer it stays by the ratio of the vote
       - This could be a bit toxic, but the idea is that there is limited space, so people are voting for how to distribute the space
     - Contested movies should be voted on sooner than uncontested movies, so that the bot doesn't spam.

-## Questions
-- Nickname vs username, can you track and log name changes across both?
-Is there an on_* command?
-- Max character length of emoji